studiawan/pylogabstract/README.md

 # pylogabstract
-This is accompanying code for a paper entitled "Automatic event log abstraction to support forensic investigation" submitted to DSN conference 2019.
+This is accompanying code for a paper entitled "Automatic event log abstraction to support forensic investigation" submitted to IEEE TrustCom conference 2019.
 We name the proposed method as `pylogabstract`.

 ## Requirements
 1. Python 3.5